SamarthHada/InnoSphere/README.md

-# InnoSphere Gujarat
+# InnoSphere
 **Research, IPR & Start-up Ecosystem**

 ## Project Overview
 **InnoSphere Gujarat** is a web-based academic project aimed at designing a unified platform to support the monitoring and management of **research activities, intellectual property rights (IPR), innovation, and start-ups** within the Gujarat innovation ecosystem.
-The project is developed as part of the **Minor Project (BTCS607N)** and focuses on system analysis, design, and prototype-level implementation.
+The project focuses on system analysis, design, and prototype-level implementation.

 ---